joshikeyur/SE_Workspace/README.md

 ---

-"A dedicated professional transitioning from a non-IT background into the world of Computer Applications (BCA).
+"A dedicated professional transitioning from a non-IT background into the world of Computer Applications.
 With a solid foundation in managing business operations, accounting, and customer data, I bring a unique perspective that blends practical business logic with technical ambition.

 I am a firm believer in discipline and continuous learning, values I carry from my personal practices into my professional life.
 Currently, I am sharpening my technical skills and looking to contribute to a professional office environment in Ahmedabad, where I can help businesses grow through data-driven solutions and technical efficiency.